Saurabh24197/NPC_StatePattern/README.md

 * NPCState_InvestigateHarm

 ### NPC_* Scripts
-These scripts manage the different components attached to the gameobject.
+These scripts manage the different components attached to the gameobject.<br/>
 They also manage the actions to perfrom for some of the states.

 * NPC_Animations